Tabaré Vázquez: Second presidency of Uruguay (2015–2020)

 In February 2010, a poll showed that he would finish the term ended on 1 March 2010 with an historic 61% of the approval.
 Vázquez finally left office with an 80% approval rating.
 He formally accepted his candidacy for the 2014 election in February 2013.
 Renominated by the Broad Front for the presidency with running mate Raúl Fernando Sendic on 1 June, he came up just a few thousand votes short of winning the presidency outright in 26 October election.
 He was returned to office in the 30 November runoff, defeating right-wing candidate Luis Lacalle Pou of the National Party by 53% to 41% in the second round.
 Vázquez took office on 1 March 2015, succeeding José Mujica.
 After assuming the position, he also became the President pro tempore of UNASUR until 23 April 2016, as he succeeded at the same time José Mujica who was holding the presidency of this international organization.
 On 9 September 2017, his running mate and Vice President Raúl Fernando Sendic resigned after he was accused allegedly of misusing public funds while heading state oil company Ancap.
 Sendic's bad image began with a scandal over his non-existent degree in Human Genetics in 2016, and deeply damaged the image of Vázquez and his government which already suffered from historically low approval.

+During his second presidency he spent much of his efforts on fighting non-communicable diseases.
+The Pan American Health Organization named him Public Health Hero of the Americas in 2018 in recognition of his work.